overnight brioche cinnamon rolls

 - Remove chilled dough from the refrigerator.
 Gently press down dough; cover and let rest for 5 minutes.
 Spray a 13 x 9-inch baking pan with nonstick spray.

-- Turn dough out on a lightly floured board, dust with dough lightly with flour, and roll into an 18 x 12-inch rectangle.
+- Turn dough out on a lightly floured board, dust dough lightly with flour, and roll into an 18 x 12-inch rectangle.
 Spread dough with softened butter, leaving a 1/4-inch border.
 Combine brown sugar, cinnamon, and salt; sprinkle over dough and press gently into dough with rolling pin.
 Carefully roll dough up into a tight log and pinch edges to seal (if dough starts to stick, use a bench scraper to lift dough from the board).

 - Trim off uneven ends and score dough into 12 equal slices.
 Use unflavored dental floss to slice dough crosswise (slip a long slice of floss under log of dough and cross on top to cut slices cleanly).
 Place rolls cut side up into prepared baking pan and cover tightly with plastic.
 Let rest in the refrigerator overnight (up to 16 hours).